Clipper Round the World Yacht Race: Fatalities

 There have been three fatalities in the 20-year history of the Clipper race.
-The first two incidents took place during the 2015-2016 race, and on the same yacht.
+The first two incidents took place during the 2015–2016 race, and on the same yacht.
 The Marine Accident Investigation Branch carried out an investigation into both those incidents and their subsequent report made a number of recommendations for improved safety on board.

 Andrew Ashman

-At midnight on 5 September 2015 - day 7 of the first leg of the race - the fleet were off the coast of Portugal when Andrew Ashman (49), a watch leader aboard IchorCoal was knocked unconscious as he adjusted the mainsheet while reefing.
+At midnight on 5 September 2015 – day 7 of the first leg of the race – the fleet were off the coast of Portugal when Andrew Ashman (49), a watch leader aboard IchorCoal was knocked unconscious as he adjusted the mainsheet while reefing.
 Resuscitation attempts were not successful and he died.
 The interim Marine Accident Investigation Branch report found that the injury took place during two uncontrolled gybes, with the boom swinging across the yacht due to a broken preventer.

 Sarah Young

-On 1 April 2016 - day 12 of the North Pacific leg, the crew of IchorCoal had just reefed her mainsail in 35–40 kn of wind.
-Crewmember Sarah Young (40) was tidying the ropes in the cockpit when she was knocked from her position by a wave which swept her backwards, under the guardrail and overboard.
+On 1 April 2016 – day 12 of the North Pacific leg, the crew of IchorCoal had just reefed her mainsail in 35–40 kn of wind.
+Crewmember Sarah Young (40) was tidying the ropes in the cockpit when she was knocked from her position by a wave which swept her backward, under the guardrail and overboard.
 She had not been clipped on and was swept away in strong winds.
 The crew used the signal from her personal AIS transmitter to locate her in the water and then recovered her on board, but were unable to resuscitate her after an hour in the water.
 Young was buried at sea, with her family's permission, due to the boat's position, and the time it would take to reach land.

 Simon Speirs

-On 18 November 2017 - day 18 of the Cape Town to Fremantle leg of the 2017/18 race - despite being clipped on, 60-year-old Simon Speirs was washed overboard during a headsail change on CV30 Great Britain.
+On 18 November 2017 – day 18 of the Cape Town to Fremantle leg of the 2017/18 race – despite being clipped on, 60-year-old Simon Speirs was washed overboard during a headsail change on CV30 Great Britain.
 He was recovered from the sea within 36 minutes but did not regain consciousness.
 He was buried at sea the following morning.
 The MAIB's initial findings concluded that the hook at the end of his safety tether had deformed under load after being caught under a deck cleat and eventually released.